liborty/rstats/README.md

 ### Implementation

-The main constituent parts of Rstats are Rust traits, grouping together methods applicable to a single vector (of numbers) - `Stats`, two vectors - `Vecg`, n vectors - `VecVec` or n vectors and another generic argument - `VecVecg`.
-End type `f64` is most commonly used for the results, whereas inputs to the generic methods can be vectors (or slices) of any numeric end types.
+The main constituent parts of Rstats are its traits.
+The selection of traits (to import) is primarily determined by the types of objects to be handled.
+These are mostly vectors of arbitrary length (dimensionality).
+The main traits are implementing methods applicable to a single vector (of numbers) - `Stats`, methods (of vector algebra) for two vectors - `Vecg`, methods for n vectors - `VecVec`, and methods for n vectors with another generic argument - `VecVecg`.

+In other words, the traits and their methods operate on arguments of their required categories.
+In classical statistical parlance, the main categories correspond to the number of 'random variables'.
+However, the vectors' end types (for the actual data) are mostly generic: usually some numeric type.
+There are also some traits specialised for input end types `f64` and `u8` and some that take mutable self.
+End type `f64` is most commonly used for the results.

 ### Documentation

-To see more detailed comments, plus some examples, see the source.
+For more detailed comments, plus some examples, see the source.
+You may have to unclick the 'implementations on foreign types' somewhere near the bottom of the page in the rust docs to get to it.

 ## Structs and auxiliary functions